 While Buffer may have started with Twitter, it’s quickly grown to support all of the major networks, as well as many of the different kinds of profiles for different networks.

 - Twitter: Buffer supports Twitter and multiple Twitter accounts.
 Since Twitter makes no distinction between personal or business profiles, if you want a separate Twitter handle for your business, you simply create a second account.

 - Facebook: You can connect Facebook Pages and Groups.

 - LinkedIn: Buffer supports personal LinkedIn profiles as well as LinkedIn company pages.

-- Pinterest: You can connect your Pinterest account and schedule pins to any of your boards.
+- Pinterest (only on paid plans): You can connect your Pinterest account and schedule pins to any of your boards.
 While this includes shared boards in addition to your normal boards, secret boards are not yet supported.

-- Instagram: The new favorite of many business owners, Instagram is now available to Buffer users.
+- Instagram: The new favorite of many business owners, Instagram (personal and business profiles) is now available to Buffer users.

 For more information, read our article on Pinterest vs Instagram for Business.